 Among other own-rooted, ancient vine Mokelumne River AVA vineyards planted to other grape varieties: Cinsaut (Bechthold Vineyard); Carignan (Rauser Vineyard and Jessie's Grove Winery’s Spenker Ranch), Grenache (Manaserro Vineyard), Alicante Bouschet (Mohr-Fry Ranches); Flame Tokay (Jessie's Grove Winery).

 Is own-rooted Vitis vinifera superior to grafted Vitis vinifera?
 There is plenty of evidence supporting the advantages of selecting rootstocks for specific sites and performance expectations.
 By far the most popular rootstock selected for replantings of Zinfandel throughout California before and after the turn of the last century was St. George (that of Vitis rupestris).
 However, usage of St. George was not as necessary in the Mokelumne River AVA, where own-rooted old vines prevailed.
-Rous Vineyard (bottlings by Macchia Wines and Ironstone Vineyards), planted in Mokelumne River east side in 1909, is the appellation's oldest known Zinfandel planting on St. George; and on the west side, the Maley family's Wegat Vineyard (single-vineyard bottlings by Macchia Wines and the Lodi Native project) and TruLux Vineyard (McCay Cellars and Lodi Native) are perhaps the best known Zinfandel growths planted on St. George.
+Turley Wine Cellars' Steacy Vineyard and Rous Vineyard (bottlings by McCay Cellars, Macchia Wines and Ironstone Vineyards), first planted on the east side of Mokelumne River in 1907 and 1909 respectively, are the appellation's oldest known Zinfandel planting on St. George.
+On the west side, the Maley family's Wegat Vineyard (single-vineyard bottlings by Macchia Wines and the Lodi Native project) and TruLux Vineyard (McCay Cellars and Lodi Native) are perhaps the best known Zinfandel growths planted on St. George.

 St. George is known for its extensive, high vigor root system and reduced fruit set – ideal for varieties like Zinfandel – but is also susceptible to nematodes, which can debilitate vigor and yields, especially in moist soil conditions.
 In the Mokelumne River AVA, Zinfandel on both natural and St. George rootstocks have been observed to ripen early with moderate yields, leading to the conclusion that the prevailing factor for high performing old vines in this region has not been choice of rootstocks, but rather the region's combination of sandy soil composition and mild Mediterranean climate.